 Program Process and Goals

 Our program offers an adult education process that is both a personal and professional development.
-The path to a successful Waldorf Grades teacher is one of that requires inner work, the development of the senses and observation skills, the capacity to reflect and process experiences, as well as a comprehensive set practical classroom skills.
+The path to a successful Waldorf Grades teacher is one that requires inner work, the development of the senses and observation skills, the capacity to reflect and process experiences, as well as a comprehensive set of practical classroom skills.

 Courses are structured to provide students with a gradually deepening and transformative experience.
 The program moves from introductory courses through deepening experiences and questioning so that students can navigate their way and maintain their own discernment as they go into deeper aspects of the Waldorf approach.

 Our goal is to lead students to have the necessary understanding and skills to effectively work in a Waldorf Grades setting, and have the depth of knowledge to be able to continue to grow professionally and be capable of taking up further responsibilities as they develop in their chosen path of work.